 Questions?
 Call or Text (800) 728-0209

 The EMT Accelerated Program is an intensive 16 day course consists of a total of 136 hours of classroom instruction, which includes 8 hours of skills testing.
 Students are also required to complete 40 hours of externship rotations for a total of 176 hours.
-This course shall meet and/or exceed the United States Department of Transportation, National Highway Transportation Safety Administration, Emergency Medical Technician National Standard Curriculum guidelines and 2009, the National EMS Education Standards as well as meet Texas Department of State Health Services education standards.
+This course follows National EMS Education Standards for the Emergency Medical Technician, the National EMS Education Standards as well as meet Texas Department of State Health Services education standards.

 Note: Students may complete externship hours on the weekends, subject to availability, however, students should prepare to complete externship class hour requirements after the conclusion of didactic instruction.